What Is Protocol and Its Types in Networking?

 Every time we use the Internet, we leverage network protocols.
 Though you may not know how network protocols work or how frequently you encounter them, they are necessary for browsing the Internet or digital communications in any capacity.

-Forging strongly into parts of existence that nobody had predicted, digital networking is additional strengthening us for the future.
+Forging strongly into parts of existence that nobody had predicted, digital networking is additionally strengthening us for the future.
 New protocols and requirements will come out, new applications can be developed, and our lives will probably be further transformed and improved.

 I hope this guide on what is protocol and its types in networking has been helpful.
 Drop a line below if you have any comments, questions, or suggestions related to the topic – I look forward to hearing your opinion!